iammohith/Voice-First-Aura-Real-Estate-Agent-V-FAREA/README.md

     participant RAG as 📚 retrieveContext()<br/>(Edge RAG)
     participant LeadScorer as 📊 LeadScorer
     participant Server as ⚙️ Express Server
-    participant Gemini as 🧠 Gemini 3.5 Flash participant Guardrails as 🛡️ Guardrails Pipeline
+    participant Gemini as 🧠 Gemini 3.5/3.1
+    participant Guardrails as 🛡️ Guardrails Pipeline
     participant WhatsApp as 📲 WhatsApp API